fry10k/Drop-Notice/README.md

 Drop-Notice
 ======
-Notice you when an Importan Item drops
+Alerts you when an important Item drops